Transforming the Dairy Value Chain

 This theme looked to deliver transformational science and technology that could:

 - result in a robust platform for the delivery of cost and efficiency gains throughout the supply chain

 - enable profitable growth in emerging dairy regions.

 Theme 5: Transforming the dairy value chain through robust human nutrition and health benefits

 High quality nutrition that is demonstrated to deliver health benefits provides the best opportunity to add value to New Zealand's food exports.
-The targets are maternal and paediatric nutrition, and mobility.
-The work undertaken will help provide robust scientific evidence to support claims on the general and specific health benefits of dairy products manufactured by Fonterra.
+The targets were maternal and paediatric nutrition, and mobility.
+The work undertaken would help provide robust scientific evidence to support claims on the general and specific health benefits of dairy products manufactured by Fonterra.

 - Progress review report – Transforming the Dairy Value Chain [PDF, 707 KB]